 Lastly, a vapor barrier can also help reduce harmful gasses such as radon from seeping into your home through the ground beneath the crawl space.
 A radon mitigation system is still recommended, but the vapor barrier does decrease the penetration of the gas.

-There is an Option That is Right For You
+There is a Waterproofing Option That is Right For You

 There are several options for crawlspace repairs.
 You may need only one, or a combination of different methods to help solve the problem that you are having, and your contractor can customize the solution to your needs.